beorc/scopie/README.md

 Scopie supports several options:

-* `:type` - Checks the type of the parameter sent.
+* `:type` - Coerces the type of the parameter sent.
+Available options: boolean, integer, date.

 * `:only` - In which actions the scope is applied.